PACO-CPU/minimal-mistakes/_docs/013-build.md

 Attention: remember to replace N with the number of threads you want to spawn.

 This will install the clang compiler and the llvm tools into the `riscv-tools` directory.
-The flags of the `configure` command sets the make configuration, so that the code is only built for target RISCV.
+The flags of the `configure` command set the make configuration, so that the code is only built for target RISCV.
 This prevents building for other targets that are not needed, and hence saves disk space and speeds up the building process a bit.

 ### 3 LUT Compiler
 If you decide to use our PACO's LUT to approximate functions, you will need our LUT compiler.
 The following code gets it installed into the `riscv-tools` directory: